Caprice-Godinez/Technical-Portfolio/python-project/README.md

 ---

-## Reflection
+## Key Takeaway
 While creating this project, I strengthened my problem-solving skills, adaptability, and logical thinking by breaking down complex tasks into manageable steps.
-I chose to use a list for the playlist, however, a dictionary is a more efficient solution to resolve duplication errors and efficient key-value storage.
+I chose a list to manage the playlist, but I recognized that a dictionary offered a more efficient solution to handle duplication errors and enable faster key-value lookups.
 These skills directly transfer to real-world scenarios where troubleshooting, persistence, and clear organization/documentation are essential for success.

 [Return to Portfolio Overview](./..)